 Our Reading/Writing Center began in the late 1960s.
 One of the first in the South, Professor Marian Bashinski, its founder, would later travel to over 50 campuses in the Southeast as a consultant to those wishing to design such centers.
-First, located in Williams 222-C, the RWC has expanded to include a number of satellite locations including Strozier Library and a location in the lower level of the William Johnson Building in addition to online tutoring.
+First located in Williams 222-C, the RWC has expanded to include a number of satellite locations, including Strozier Library and a location in the lower level of the William Johnson Building, and now also offers online tutoring.